-My name is Samuel Morgan Shaw and I am the creator and co-owner of Kulture Tattoo, located on the beautifully lush island of Kauai.
+My name is Samuel Morgan Shaw and I am the owner of Kulture Tattoo, located on the beautifully lush island of Kauai.
 I began my career with my previous tattoo studios: Human Rites Tattoo and Hanalei Tattoo in 1998.
 My tattoo work focuses primarily on Polynesian tattooing, and all tattoos relating to cultural influence and importance.
 My lifelong interest in ancient and indigenous cultures led me on my path, giving me a personal animistic view of the universe.
 The talismanic properties of tattoos have always been at the core of my interest driving me further into exploring the roots of tattooing culture and history.
 When the missionaries arrived in Polynesia, tattooing was banned and the practice nearly wiped out.
 Slowly, it emerged again, and made a comeback despite attempts to banish it.
-Today tattooing is more accepted than ever, and with technology being ubiquitous, everyone can enjoy and learn about the power of this sacred art.
-Tattooing is now enjoyed by everyone, whether it be for culture, self-expression, or simple enjoyment.
-As an artist, I am varied in many styles of tattooing to represent the unique culture of humanity.
 My passion is to help support cultural revival and to keep the indigenous cultures alive through this unique art form.

 My evolution into becoming a specialist in Polynesian art and cultural art was a very slow process that continues to this day.
 Living on the island of Kauai with the unique blend of cultures, years of study, traveling, and having been blessed with some of the best Polynesian tattoo artists in the world as my mentors all contributed to my understanding of the meanings in Polynesian tattoos and symbols.
 Humankind has made huge advancements in technology, yet, despite our evolution, we have lost touch with the world around us.
 Personal connections have been replaced by electronic ones.
 Tattooing reminds us of our human connection, the connection to our roots and serve as reminders of who we are in a fast changing world.
 I strive to keep this connection alive with my art.